Demeter: Lineage, consorts, and offspring

-The goddess took Mecon, a young Athenian, as a lover; he was at some point transformed into a poppy flower.
+Demeter took Mecon, a young Athenian, as a lover; he was at some point transformed into a poppy flower.

+The following is a list of Demeter's offspring, by various fathers.
+Beside each offspring, the earliest source to record the parentage is given, along with the century to which the source (in some cases approximately) dates.

 Abduction of Persephone

-Demeter's daughter Persephone was abducted to the Underworld by Hades, who received permission from her father Zeus to take her as his bride.
-Demeter searched for her ceaselessly for nine days, preoccupied with her grief.
+Demeter searched for her missing daughter Persephone ceaselessly for nine days, preoccupied with her grief.
 Hecate then approached her and said that while she had not seen what happened to Persephone, she heard her screams.
 Together the two goddesses went to Helios, the sun god, who witnessed everything that happened on earth thanks to his lofty position.
-Helios then revealed to Demeter that Hades had snatched a screaming Persephone to make her his wife with the permission of Zeus, the girl's father.
-Demeter then filled with anger.
-The seasons halted; living things ceased their growth and began to die.
-Faced with the extinction of all life on earth, Zeus sent his messenger Hermes to the Underworld to bring Persephone back.
+Helios then revealed to Demeter that her brother Hades, god of the Underworld, had snatched a screaming Persephone to make her his wife with the permission of Zeus, the girl's father.
+Demeter was then filled with anger, and so the seasons halted and all living things ceased their growth and began to die.
+Faced with the extinction of all life on earth, Zeus sent his messenger Hermes to the Underworld to bring Persephone back to her mother.
 Hades agreed to release her if she had eaten nothing while in his realm, but Persephone had eaten a small number of pomegranate seeds.
 This bound her to Hades and the Underworld for certain months of every year, most likely the dry Mediterranean summer, when plant life is threatened by drought, despite the popular belief that it is autumn or winter.
-There are several variations on the basic myth; the earliest account, the Homeric Hymn to Demeter, relates that Persephone is secretly slipped a pomegranate seed by Hades and in Ovid's version, Persephone willingly and secretly eats the pomegranate seeds, thinking to deceive Hades, but is discovered and made to stay.
+There are several variations on the basic myth; the earliest account, the Homeric Hymn to Demeter, relates that Persephone is secretly slipped a pomegranate seed by Hades and in Ovid's version, Persephone secretly eats the pomegranate seeds, thinking to deceive Hades, but she was discovered and made to stay.
 Contrary to popular perception, Persephone's time in the Underworld does not correspond with the unfruitful seasons of the ancient Greek calendar, nor her return to the upper world with springtime.
 Demeter's descent to retrieve Persephone from the Underworld is connected to the Eleusinian Mysteries.